ddddddO/gtree/README.md

 COMMANDS:
    output, o, out     Output tree from markdown.
 Let's try 'gtree template | gtree output'.
 Output format is tree or yaml or toml or json.
 Default tree. mkdir, m           Make directories(and files) from markdown.
 It is possible to dry run.
-Let's try 'gtree template | gtree mkdir -e .go -e .md -e makefile'. template, t, tmpl  Output markdown template. version, v         Output gtree version. help, h            Shows a list of commands or help for one command
+Let's try 'gtree template | gtree mkdir -e .go -e .md -e Makefile'. template, t, tmpl  Output markdown template. version, v         Output gtree version. help, h            Shows a list of commands or help for one command